7 Crucial Checks in the Financial Services Register for 2025

 The Financial Services Register in the UK serves a vital purpose in maintaining transparency and fostering trust in the financial industry.

-It is a public record that provides information about firms, individuals and other bodies that are, or have been, authorised by the UK’s financial regulatory bodies – the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA).
+It is a public record that provides information about firms, individuals, and other bodies that are, or have been, authorised by the UK’s financial regulatory body, the FCA.
+Please note that a separate register for the Prudential Regulatory Authority can be found on the Bank of England’s website.

 Aside from its essential regulatory function, the Financial Services Register also offers protection to consumers.